nus-cs2103-AY2122S2/ip/docs/README.md

 Duke will save the data automatically upon successful exit.
 There is no need for any commands.

-:exclamation: **DO NOT MODIFY THE SAVE FILE IN ANY WAY.** This will corrupt the data and may cause unforseen consequences upon start of Duke.
+**DO NOT MODIFY THE SAVE FILE IN ANY WAY.** This will corrupt the data and may cause unforseen consequences upon start of Duke.

 ## Command summary